waqar-nadeem/Number-Triangle-Pattern/README.md

 # Number-Triangle-Pattern
-C++ program to generate and print the following pattern using nested for loops:
+A C++ program that prints a number triangle where each row contains an increasing sequence of numbers starting from 1.
+The number of values in each row corresponds to the row number.
+The pattern is generated using nested for loops.
-1
-2 3
-4 5 6
-7 8 9 10
-11 12 13 14 15